xavibenjamin/theboldreport.net/_drafts/review-sonos-play-1.md

 - The design of the speaker is quite beautiful, and really blends in with any type of decor.

-{% image fullwidth /uploads/2014/01/sonos-top_view.jpg "The Sonos Play:1 from the top" %}
+{% image extendout /uploads/2014/01/sonos-top_view.jpg "The Sonos Play:1 from the top" %}

 ## Setting Up the Sonos